 5 Places to Visit in Spring in New Zealand

-Where to visit in Spring?
+Where to visit in Spring in New Zealand?

 It would be a crime not to hit the roads of New Zealand in spring!
 Drive past the fields of cute lambs leaping and bounding.
-Spring means time for docking lambs’ tails in New Zealand so there’s lots of WWOOFing opportunities on farms.
+Spring means time for docking lambs’ tails in New Zealand so there are lots of WWOOFing opportunities on farms.
 Also, if you get the opportunity to walk through some gardens in spring, take it!

 On the more adventurous side of things, spring is an awesome time to do white water rafting.
 In the South Island, the mountains’ snow starts to melt filling the rivers with epic rapids!